mattgarmon/File-Server-API/golang_fileserver_api/README.txt

     1) Determine root directory or sub directory
     2) Read file info for each file in the reqested directory
     3) Sort by filename if requested
-    4) Page out the files for easier browsing (defualt: 20 per page)
+    4) Page out the files for easier browsing (default: 20 per page)
     5) Serve the requested page with a list of files and current page number
 c) Download file (GET)
     1) Determine if the file is in the root directorty or sub directory